qig123/pdf_trans/mybook/Part I_ Foundations/Part I_ Foundations.md

 ![Figure 2.4 Parse tree...](images/page_86_vector_342.png)
 *Figure 2.4 Parse tree for 10 – 4 – 3, with left associativity (grammar in Example 2.8).*

-## 3CHECK YOUR UNDERSTANDING

-*
+3**CHECK YOUR UNDERSTANDING** 1.
 What is the difference between syntax and semantics?
-  2.
-  What are the three basic operations that can be used to build complex regular expressions from simpler regular expressions?
+2. What are the three basic operations that can be used to build complex regular expressions from simpler regular expressions?
+3. What additional operation (beyond the three of regular expressions) is pro- vided in context-free grammars?
+4. What is* Backus-Naur form*?
-  3.
-  What additional operation (beyond the three of regular expressions) is pro- vided in context-free grammars?
-  4.
-  What is* Backus-Naur form*?
 When and why was it devised?

 *
   Name a language in which indentation affects program syntax.
   6.